idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

 !syntax description /Modules/FluidProperties/TabulatedFluidProperties

-The TabulatedFluidProperties UserObject calculates fluid properties using bicubic interpolation of data provided in a text file.
+The TabulatedFluidProperties UserObject calculates fluid properties using either bilinear or bicubic interpolation of data provided in a text file.
+Note, Bilinear Interpolation uses two vectors and a ColumnMajorMatrix, while Bicubic Interpolation uses two vectors and a vector of a vector.

 Property values are read from a CSV file containing property data.
 Monotonically increasing values of pressure and temperature must be included in the data file, specifying the phase space where